 German forces occupied Minsk, capital of the Belorussian Soviet Socialist Republic (SSR) in the Soviet Union, shortly after the German invasion of the Soviet Union in June 1941.
-During the German occupation, the Belorussian SSR became part of the Reich Commissariat Ostland (Reichskommissariat Ostland).
-Within this German civilian administration, Minsk became a district capital.
-Wilhelm Kube, the German general commissioner of Belorussia, governed from Minsk.
+During the German occupation, the western portion of the Belorussian SSR became General Commissariat White Russia (Generalkommissariat Weissruthenian), part of the Reich Commissariat Ostland (Reichskommissariat Ostland), with Minsk as its capital.

 In late July 1941, the Germans established a ghetto in the northwestern part of Minsk.
 About 80,000 people, including Jews from nearby towns, were crowded into the Minsk ghetto.

-Between November 1941 and October 1942, over 20,000 Jews from Germany and the Protectorate of Bohemia and Moravia were deported to Minsk.
-Many were shot or gassed in special gas vans upon arrival in Maly Trostinets, a small village about eight miles to the east.
-Others were housed in a separate ghetto in Minsk that segregated German Jews from local Belorussian Jews.
+Between November 1941 and October 1942, the German government deported nearly 24,000 Jews from Germany, Austria, and the Protectorate of Bohemia and Moravia to Minsk.
+SS and police authorities shot or gassed-in special gas vans-most of them upon arrival in Maly Trostinets, a small village about eight miles to the east.
+The German occupation authorities housed the others in a separate section of the ghetto in Minsk, segregated from local Belorussian Jews.
 Little contact was permitted between residents of the two ghettos.

-Jews were forced to work on labor projects in factories inside the two ghettos.
-Jews were also forced to perform forced labor outside the ghettos, especially in the Shiroka Street labor camp and the opera house (where confiscated Jewish private property was sorted and stored).
+The German authorities forced Jews to work on labor projects in factories inside the two ghettos, as well as outside the ghettos, especially in the Shiroka Street labor camp and the opera house (where the occupation authorities supervised the sorting and storage of confiscated Jewish private property).